fbw-d09/useReducer-van/README.md

     - if gear is 0, has no effect
     - changes van speed so that it is closer to 0

-Show the current speed and gear of the van to the user Show also buttons for the different actions
+Show the current speed and gear of the van to the user.

+Show also buttons for the different actions

 **BONUS CHALLENGE** Show distance travelled